Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-\PRLSec{Squeezing evolution in the two-dimensional lattice} We present here two illustrative examples of squeezed evolution in the two-dimensional non-uniform photonic lattice.
-It is firstly stressed that for illustration reasons, in the figures of the main text and in Fig.~\ref{supple3} we omitted the regions between the waveguides, while in Fig.~\ref{supple2} we present the propagation including these regions.
-In particular, in Figs.~\ref{supple2}(a1)–(a4) we display four snapshots of the propagation of an initial Gaussian wavepacket whose width exceeds the coherent width in the \( y \)-direction while being equal to the coherent width in the \( x \)-direction.
+We present here two illustrative examples of squeezed evolution in the two-dimensional nonuniform photonic lattice.
+It is firstly stressed that for illustration reasons, in the figures of the main text and of the SM we omitted the regions between the waveguides, while in Fig.~\ref{supple2} we present the propagation including these regions.
+In particular, in Figs.~\ref{supple2}(a1)–(a4) we display four snapshots of the propagation of an initial Gaussian wave packet whose width exceeds the coherent width in the \( y \)-direction while being equal to the coherent width in the \( x \)-direction.
 The beam undergoes periodic squeezing in the \( y \)-direction, while its transverse profile remains unchanged along \( x \).
 Figures~\ref{supple2}(b1)–(b4) show the evolution for a different initial condition, where the width of the input beam is again larger than the coherent width in the \( y \)-direction, but now smaller than the coherent width in the \( x \)-direction.
 In this case, the beam experiences squeezing in both directions, with its shape periodically expanding and contracting during propagation.